TanvirMain49/Gadget-Heaven/README.md

 4. *Toast Notifications*: Users receive notifications when items are added to the cart or wishlist.
 5. *Statistics Page*: Visualize data with a chart that displays price vs. product name and a scatter plot for ratings.

 ---

-## 📖 Usage Guide

-- *Browse Products*: Explore products across various categories.
-- *Manage Cart and Wishlist*: Add items to the cart or wishlist and view them anytime.
-- *Sort Cart Items*: In the cart, sort products by price for easy comparison.
-- *View Statistics*: Access the statistics page for product analysis.

----